GuruCharan94/gurucharan94.github.io/_pages/about.md

 ---
 Hi, I am Gurucharan from Bangalore, India.
 I am a Software Engineer currently working on the [Electric Vehicle (EV) Chargers team at ABB](https://new.abb.com/ev-charging) focusing specifically on their cloud efforts.
 I work in the interesting space where .NET, Azure & Azure DevOps meet and dance.
 On some days I am Dev, on other days I am Ops, frequently many things in between and surely always excited about the possibilities and the power of software.

-Outside of work, I co-chair the [Azure User Group](https://www.meetup.com/Microsoft-Azure-Bangalore/) in Bangalore, a member of [the .NET Foundation](https://dotnetfoundation.org) and blog, contribute to open-source on GitHub and hang-out in more slack channels than I should.
+Outside of work, I co-chair the [Azure User Group](https://www.meetup.com/Microsoft-Azure-Bangalore/) in Bangalore, a member of [the .NET Foundation](https://dotnetfoundation.org), speak, blog, contribute to open-source on GitHub and hang-out in more slack channels than I should.

 ## Long Version